Types of seeds to eat and their benefits

 Animal studies from 2009 and 2012 found that chia seeds may improve insulin sensitivity and stabilizing blood sugar levels after meals.
 Also, human studies claim that eating bread with chia seeds lowers the post-meal rise in blood sugar compared to bread that doesn’t contain chia.

-Find out more about chia seeds: Chia Seeds: Benefits, Side Effects and How To Eat Them
+Find out more: Chia Seeds: Benefits, Side Effects and How To Eat Them

 These edible seeds are so easy to add to your diet.
 They can be eaten raw, soaked in yogurt, juice, added in smoothies, baked goods, on top of cereals, vegetables, or rice dishes.